great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/validate_data.md

 import InProgress from '../_core_components/_in_progress.md';

 Create, edit, and implement Validation Definitions and Checkpoints.
-A Validation Definition associates data with an Expectation Suite and can be used in testing and data exploration.
-A Checkpoint executes one or more Validation Definitions and then performs set Actions based on the Validation Results each Validation Definition returns.
+A Validation Definition associates data with an Expectation Suite and can be used in data testing and exploration.
+A Checkpoint executes one or more Validation Definitions and then performs a set of Actions based on the Validation Results each Validation Definition returns.

 ## Manage Validation Definitions